 There is a newly fitted and good-sized family bathroom on the ground floor with bath and a big shower.
 There is also a handy utility room with washing machine and fridge-freezer, which opens to a small yard that makes an ideal ‘private area for dogs’.

 Outside the property

 There is a good-sized raised decking offering sea views which extends right across the front of the chalet, with hardwood table and chairs for al fresco dining or just chilling.
-The decking is west-facing and so great for watching the sun set over St Ives on the other side of the bay.
-To one side of the property is a shady paved space, accessed via the utility room, which makes an idea ‘doggy’ area — and to the other side is an outdoor shower, perfect for getting out of wetsuits in comfort.
+The decking is west-facing making it perfect for watching the sun set over St Ives on the other side of the bay.
+To one side of the property is a shady paved space, accessed via the utility room, which makes an ideal ‘doggy’ area — whilst to the other side is an outdoor shower, perfect for getting out of wetsuits in comfort.

 There are little over a dozen chalets in this well-managed location, and they are predominantly traditional, and either beautifully restored or sensitively adapted.
 All are privately owned and set within their own boundaries, and all are accessed via a private driveway which leads to the wild cliff-top area.
 There are only three rows of chalets at this point and The Bees Knees looks over the low chalets in front to the bay and lighthouse beyond.
 There is parking in front of the retreat for two cars.